-- In Europe, the British are leading adoption of mobile payment, with 74% of that population using a mobile device to make payments and manage their finances.
-On the whole, mobile payment use across Europe significantly increased last year, jumping 200% from 2015 (18%) to 2016 (54%).
+- The British are leading adoption of mobile payment, with 74% of that population using a mobile device to make payments and manage their finances.
+On the whole, mobile payment use across the continent of Europe significantly increased last year, jumping 200% from 2015 (18%) to 2016 (54%).
 (Mobile Payments World)

 - In 2016, mobile payment activity in China was nearly 50 times greater than in the U.S. The number of Chinese mobile payments is expected to multiply by 7.4 times between 2015 and 2019.
 (Financial Times)

 - Europeans ages 55-64 comprise the group with the fastest growth rate for mobile banking adoption.
 (Visa)